Two-Lane Blacktop

-Two-Lane Blacktop is a 1971 American road movie directed by Monte Hellman, written by Rudy Wurlitzer and starring songwriter James Taylor, the Beach Boys drummer Dennis Wilson, Warren Oates, and Laurie Bird.
+Two-Lane Blacktop is a 1971 American road film directed and edited by Monte Hellman, from a screenplay by Rudy Wurlitzer and Will Corry.
+It stars musicians James Taylor and Dennis Wilson, Warren Oates, and Laurie Bird in the leading roles.
+The sparse, existentialist plot follows a group of street racers during a cross-country race through the American Southwest.

+Universal Pictures commissioned the film in the wake of Easy Rider's monumental success.
+Hellman, who had previously worked in low-budget and independent films, developed the screenplay with Wurlitzer, then-known mainly as an underground writer, during an actual cross-country road trip.
+Filming took place in locations around the Southwest between August and October 1970.

+On initial release, the film received generally positive reviews, but was not a commercial success.
+Over the years, it developed the reputation of a sleeper hit and a cult classic, and has been reevaluated as a major work of the New Hollywood movement.
+In 2012, the US Library of Congress selected the film for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant."

 Plot

-Two street racers, the Driver and the Mechanic, live on the road in their highly modified, primer-gray 1955 Chevrolet 150 two-door sedan drag car, and drift from town to town making their income by challenging local residents to impromptu drag races. ("Blacktop" means an asphalt road.)
-As they drive east on Route 66 from Needles, California, they pick up the Girl, a female hitchhiker, in Flagstaff, Arizona, when she gets into their car at a diner.
-Although the Driver develops a crush on the Girl, she sleeps with the Mechanic when the Driver goes out drinking one night.
-In New Mexico they begin to encounter another car driver, GTO, on the highways.
-An atmosphere of hostility develops between the two parties.
-Although GTO is not an overt street racer and seems to know little about cars, a cross-country race to Washington, D.C., is suggested.
-The Driver proposes that the prize should be "pinks" (pink slips), or legal ownership of the loser's car.
-Along the way, GTO picks up various hitchhikers, including an importuning homosexual hitchhiker.
-When GTO's inexperience becomes apparent, he, the Driver and the Mechanic form an uneasy alliance; the Driver even drives with him for a while when GTO gets fatigued.
+Two street racers—the Driver and the Mechanic—live on the road in their highly modified, primer-gray 1955 Chevrolet 150 two-door sedan drag car, drifting from town to town and earning income by challenging locals to impromptu races.
+While driving east on Route 66 from Needles, California, they pick up the Girl, a hitchhiker they meet at a diner in Flagstaff, Arizona.
+Though the Driver develops a crush on her, she sleeps with the Mechanic while he is out drinking.

+In New Mexico, they encounter another driver, GTO, on the highway.
+A tense rivalry forms between the groups.
+Despite GTO not being an obvious street racer and displaying little automotive knowledge, a cross-country race to Washington, D.C., is proposed.
+The Driver insists the prize should be “pinks” (i.e., ownership of the loser's car).
+Along the way, GTO picks up several hitchhikers, including an insistent homosexual man.
+When GTO's inexperience becomes clear, he, the Driver, and the Mechanic form an uneasy alliance; the Driver even takes the wheel for a stretch when GTO grows fatigued.

-Needing money, the Driver, the Mechanic and GTO compete at a race track in Memphis.
-While the Driver finishes his race, the Girl hops into GTO's car and they leave.
-The Driver pursues them to a diner located on US-129 (a location today known as the Tail of the Dragon) where the Girl has just rejected GTO's idea to visit Chicago.
-The Driver proposes going to Columbus, Ohio, to get parts, but the Girl rejects him too.
-Instead, she leaves with a stranger on a motorcycle, abandoning her belongings in the parking lot.
-Later, GTO picks up two soldiers and tells them that he won his car by beating two men driving a custom-built 1955 Chevrolet 150 in a cross-country race.
-At an airstrip in East Tennessee, the Driver races against a Chevrolet El Camino.
-The film ends abruptly.
+Needing funds, the trio competes at a Memphis race track.
+After the Driver finishes his race, he discovers the Girl has left with GTO.
+He chases them to a diner, where the Girl has just rejected GTO's suggestion to visit Chicago.
+The Driver proposes a trip to Columbus, Ohio, for car parts, but she rebuffs him as well, instead leaving with a stranger on a motorcycle and abandoning her belongings in the parking lot.

+Later, GTO picks up two soldiers and boasts that he won his car by defeating two men in a cross-country race involving a custom 1955 Chevrolet 150.
+The film concludes abruptly with the Driver racing a Chevrolet El Camino at an airstrip in East Tennessee.